OneMoreSummer/academic-kickstart/content/authors/admin/_index.md

 **Why should we care about this?**

-Recognise it’s UNFAIR.
+We should recognise it’s UNFAIR.
 All sports should have Equality of Opportunity.

 It’s COUNTER-PRODUCTIVE.
 Elite players are derived from a reduced player pool.